Robert Williamson

 Each student begins the quarter with two tokens, these are a second chance opportunity.
 They can be used on any assignment, submission, or activity throughout the quarter.
 If you are using a token you are expected to inform me within 2 days of the associated assessment item’s normal due date (unless otherwise specified).

 You will have several opportunities to gain tokens throughout the quarter.
 These might be grant for excellent participation, very good performance, or particularly insightful discussion.
 Robert will inform you of some opportunities to explicitly gain these tokens, but may grant them unannounced.
 Every interaction and submission should be considered an opportunity to use and gain tokens.
-A few good ways to earn tokens: send Robert and the class articles relevant to course topics that spark discussion, go above and beyond on analyses for Lab assignments, assist your peers in constructive ways.
+A few good ways to earn tokens: send Robert and the class articles relevant to course topics that spark discussion, go above and beyond on analyses for Lab assignments, assist your peers in constructive ways and then have the peer inform the instructor of they ways you helped them learn!

 If you end the quarter with at least 2 tokens your final letter grade will receive a half letter-grade boost.